BA Earth and Environmental Studies

 - physical, chemical and biological process interactions that define Earth's evolution

 This is designed as a liberal arts program with an emphasis on basic scientific literacy, not as a preparatory degree program for graduate study in the natural sciences.
-However, successful earth and environmental studies graduates are well prepared for green energy career opportunities such as:

 Required Courses (Major Map)